sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_06.rst

 regression output prints out the results for each of the three predictors separately, just like it did every other time we conducted a regression analysis.
-On the one hand we can see that the *p*-value for the ``CBTtherapy`` variable is exactly the same as the one for the ``therapy`` factor in our original ANOVA, so we can be reassured that the regression model is doing the same thing as the ANOVA did.
+On the one hand we can see that the *p*-value for the ``CBTtherapy`` variable is exactly the same as the one for the ``therapy`` factor |nominal| in our original ANOVA, so we can be reassured that the regression model is doing the same thing as the ANOVA did.
 On the other hand, this regression model is testing the ``druganxifree`` contrast and the ``drugjoyzepam`` contrast *separately*, as if they were two completely unrelated variables.
 It’s not surprising of course, because the poor regression analysis has no way of